-Other types of procedures are available to treat specific types of pain, including ketamine infusions, which are to treat various chronic pain syndromes that have a neuropathic component, and botox for chronic migraines.
+Other types of procedures are available to treat specific types of pain which are to treat various chronic pain syndromes that have a neuropathic component, and botox for chronic migraines.

 Injections can help stop migraines before they start.
 When injected in small doses the Botulinum toxin protein is very good at blocking nerve signals.
 It can block the nerve signals that can lead to some headaches.
 During the procedure the doctor will give you series of injections in specific locations in your head and neck.
 The needle is small and the injections feel like tiny pin pricks.